-- Managing and reporting workplace hazards, incidents and injuries; - Safe work practices; - Injury management, including a Return to Work Program that extends to non-work related injuries; - Emergency procedures; and - General employee health and wellbeing, including an Employee Assistance Program.
+- Safe work practices; - Managing and reporting workplace hazards, incidents and injuries; - Injury management, including a Return to Work Program that extends to nonwork related injuries; - Emergency procedures; and - General employee health and wellbeing, including an Employee Assistance Program.

 All employees and contractors are made aware of their OSH responsibilities through an Online Induction that includes a component on OSH as well as safe work practices in an office environment.
 This is also used as an information source for existing staff.
 The Office's policies and guidelines are also accessible to employees through the Office's intranet.